Arathi7182/demo-repo/README.md

 # Demo
-Some description about the project
+Some description about the project.